Sagardeep77/Shatranj/README.md

 We are using proxy configuration to connect with backend angular server- with backend node server;
 1. Run 'nodemon server.js' in the directory '../Satranj/backend' which is running on port no. 4000.
 2.
     a.
 Run 'ng serve --proxy-config proxy.conf.json' to run the angular application.
 Open 127.0.0.1:4200 in your browser.
- ###       Or
+      Or
-    b. run 'ng serve --proxy-config proxy.conf.json --port port_no' to run the application at the specified port. (eg. ng serve --proxy-config proxy.conf.json --port 4000).
+    b.Ru n 'ng serve --proxy-config proxy.conf.json --port port_no' to run the application at the specified port. (eg. ng serve --proxy-config proxy.conf.json --port 4000).
 3.